seanbone/WaterSim/3d/benchmarks/README.md

 All benchmarks have fixed random seed for deterministic execution.
 All benchmarks have "show wireframe" enabled to force computation of mesh at each step, but "Export mesh" disabled.

 Note: I'm reporting indicative RAM usage and runtime for each benchmark.
+These measurements were taken before extensive optimisations at tag `v1.1`.
 Of course these numbers are purely indicative and subject to change as we optimize and depend on the machine running the benchmarks.

 - **Case 1:** cube of fluid at the center of the domain.
   - `benchmark-1-0`: 10x10x10 grid; 512 particles; 1000 time steps (~1.6MB RAM, <1min).